31st Brigade (France): Organization

 (2e REP) in 1982, through the putting-in-place of Operation Épaulard I spearheaded by lieutenant-colonel Bernard Janvier.
 Général Coullon led and witnessed the transformation of the Foreign Legion Groupment (G.L.E.) to the Foreign Legion Command (C.O.M.L.E) in 1984.
 He also headed simultaneously the transitional command of the newly established Foreign Legion Command.

 From May to September 1983, the 31st Brigade intervened in Lebanon as part of the Multinational Force in Lebanon.

 The 31st Brigade was replaced by the 6th Light Armoured Division on 28 June 1984.

 Traditions

 Insignias

 The insignia of the 31st Brigade is a silver rectangle, bordered to the left by green and red stripes, representing the Legion and bordered to the right by red and blue stripes, representing the Troupes de marine.
 The top right features two stars representing the brigade.
 At the bottom left features Poseidon armed with a trident, forming out of a silver wave, recalling the intervention capacity capability of the brigade in any lieu, by maritime including aeronaval, aerial, or other maritime means of displacement.
-The insignia was realized on July 1981, following a contest at the corps units forming the brigade.
+The insignia was realized in July 1981, following a contest at the corps units forming the brigade.